Cougar (MRAP): Development

+The initial USMC requirement, based upon first meetings with Force Protection VPs, was written on half a page of foolscap.
+After further talks, the need for levels of mobility covering beach-operations resulted in a suggestion that the 4x4 design should be augmented by a 6x6 version, which would also have a larger payload and volume in the cargo area.
+It was this version that led to increased US Army interest, as they had a need for a vehicle to carry a large explosive ordnance disposal robot.
+Subsequent meetings with the Army also led to changes in some of the major sub-systems to ensure even greater commonality with in-service equipment in order to ease training and support.

+When the first Cougar was built, the USMC were asked if it might be retained for a month or two for testing.
+They replied that they had an urgent operational need for it in theater, but would take the advice of the VP handling the program about what to do.
+He said he felt that they should take the vehicle, to which the USMC program-lead replied "Good, we totally agree, for we know that you would never have designed a defective vehicle!"
+And so it left the factory, untested, and was in "action" a few days later in the Middle East.

+The first 27 or so vehicles delivered to the USMC were called the Hardened Engineer Vehicle (HEV), a reference to the original intended Marine Corps operational role.
+This was changed to the 'Joint EOD Rapid Response Vehicle', or JERRV, when the Army joined the program and took over the prime-contractorship.
+Later, and to satisfy the needs of politicians to show that they were committed to the war in Iraq, the program was again changed to MRAP, at which time other companies became involved in the design and supply of similar vehicles, most of which were based in part, or entirely, upon the Cougar.

-Some 4,000 of these vehicles were fielded under the US military's MRAP and other vehicle programs.
+Some 7,000 of these vehicles were fielded under the US military's MRAP and other national vehicle programs.
 US Defense Secretary Robert Gates demanded that the vehicles be ordered in larger numbers after the Marines reported in 2004 that no troops had died in more than 300 IED attacks on Cougars.
-Since then, Cougar vehicles have been hit by IEDs many times in Iraq with few fatalities.
+Since then, Cougar vehicles have been hit by improvised explosive devices many times in Iraq with few fatalities.
 Britain chose the Cougar over the RG-31 Nyala for their "Mastiff" APV.

-Official data states that the Cougar is able to withstand a blast of at least 14 kg (30.86 lb) TNT under a wheel and 7 kg (15.43 lb) TNT under a belly.
+Official data states that the Cougar is able to withstand a blast of at least 14 kg (30.86 lb) TNT under a wheel and 7 kg (15.43 lb) TNT under its belly.

 Variants

 The Cougar comes in two main configurations, a 4×4, and 6×6.
 It is designed for the transport and protection of troops and equipment, especially against mines or IEDs.
 The two main configurations come in specific variants.